fuzziqersoftware/newserv/README.md

 ## Cross-version play

-All versions of PSO can see and interact with each other in the lobby. newserv also allows some versions to play in-game with each other:
+All versions of PSO can see and interact with each other in the lobby.
+By default, newserv allows V1 and V2 players to play together, and allows GC and Xbox players to play together.
+You can change these rules with the CompatibilityGroups setting in config.json.

+There are several cross-version restrictions that always apply regardless of the compatibility groups setting:
-* DC V1 players can join DC V2 games if the difficulty level isn't set to Ultimate and the creator chose to allow V1 players.
+* DC V1 players cannot join DC V2 games if the game creator didn't choose to allow them.
-* DC V2 players can join DC V1 games.
-* If AllowDCPCGames is enabled in config.json, PC and DC players can join each other's games.
-DC V1 players cannot join PC games with the Ultimate difficulty level.
+* DC V1 players cannot join games if the difficulty level is set to Ultimate or the game mode is Battle or Challenge.
-* If AllowGCXBGames is enabled in config.json, GC and Xbox players can join each other's games.
+* Only GC, Xbox, and BB players can join games in Episode 2.
+* Only BB players can join games in Episode 4.
+* Episode 3 players cannot join non-Episode 3 games, and vice versa.

+V1/V2 compatibility and GC/Xbox compatibility are well-tested, but other situations are not.
+Not much attention has been given to how items should be handled across major versions; if you enable v2/GC compatibility, for example, there will likely be bugs.
+Please report such bugs as GitHub issues.

-In V1/V2 cross-version play, when any of the server drop modes are used, the server uses the drop table corresponding to the version the game was created with.
-(For example, if a DC V1 player created the game, rare-table-v1.json will be used, even after V2 players join.)
+In cross-version play, when any of the server drop modes are used, the server uses the drop tables corresponding to the leader's version and section ID.
+(For example, if a DC V1 player is the game leader, rare-table-v1.json will be used, even after V2 players join.)
+If a BB player is the leader and the `client` drop mode is used, the server generates items as if it were in `shared` mode.

 ## Server-side saves